 4. (16-17) When God strikes Egypt, there will be terror among the people.

 b.
-The land of Judah will be a terror to Egypt: This is a switch!
+The land of Judah will be a terror to Egypt: This is a dramatic change.
 For thousands of years, the land of Judah lay submissively in the shadow of the great Egyptian Empire.
-The Lord prophesies a day when Judah will be more mighty than Egypt, and the land of Judah will be a terror to Egypt.
-Of course, this is fulfilled today, when Israel has military superiority over Egypt.
+The LORD prophesies a day when Judah will be mightier than Egypt, and the land of Judah will be a terror to Egypt.

 B. God saves Egypt

 ii.
-He will send them a Savior and a Mighty One: “The text says the Savior is a great one.
+He will send them a Savior and a Mighty One: “The text says the Saviour is a great one.
 Oh!
-I wanted a great Savior.
-A little Savior would not have answered my turn, for great sin wanted a great atonement, and my hard heart wanted great grace to soften it down.”
+I wanted a great Saviour.
+A little Saviour would not have answered my turn, for great sin wanted a great atonement, and my hard heart wanted great grace to soften it down.”
 (Spurgeon)

 i.
 This prophecy may have additional fulfillment during the Millennium, but it certainly has been fulfilled in history.
 In the fourth century, the great theologian Athanasius, wrote this from Egypt: “The thing is happening before our very eyes, here in Egypt; and thereby another prophecy is fulfilled, for at no other time have the Egyptians ceased from their false worship save when the Lord of all, riding as on a cloud, came down here in the body and brought the error of idols to nothing and won over everybody to Himself and through Himself to the Father.”
 (From On the Incarnation, cited by Grogan)